wistia/wistia-open-docs/_posts/data-api.md

 Parameter Name  | Description
 ----------------|--------------
 name (required) | The name of the project you want to create (*required*).
 adminEmail | The email address of the person you want to set as the owner of this project.
-Defaults to the Wistia account owner. anonymousCanUpload (optional) | A flag indicating whether or not anonymous users may upload files to this project.
+Defaults to the Wistia Account Owner. anonymousCanUpload (optional) | A flag indicating whether or not anonymous users may upload files to this project.
 Set to “1” to enable and “0” to disable. anonymousCanDownload (optional) | A flag indicating whether or not anonymous users may download files from this project.
 Set to “1” to enable and “0” to disable.
 public (optional) | A flag indicating whether or not the project is enabled for public access.
 Set to “1” to enable and “0” to disable.